 2004 saw the amazing works of many prominent mappers.
 Kaiser was on a mapping roll this year with some very great maps, Tormentor had a few great maps, Shaviro and company put out an abundance of great work with RTC, but no mapper this year stole the spotlight like B.P.R.D.

-With Equinox under his belt from years ago, and the series of semi-joke wads nuts, there was no way we could have prepared for what he delivered in 2004.
-Starting off with Grove, one of this years top wads and a recipient of a Cacoward, and following it up with an amazing level for the Community Chest megawad B.P.R.D. put out, arguably, two of the best wads this year.
-All of his maps this year have transcended what traditional maps are for Doom, and even rival modern game add ons for creativity and originality.
-The music in his maps lends to the surreal nature of them and the levels themselves are top notch.
-With works like these two, it's no surprise, B.P.R.D. is recipient of this years mapper of the year.
+With Equinox under his belt from years ago, and the series of semi-joke wads Nuts, there was no way we could have prepared for what he delivered in 2004.
+Starting off with Grove, one of this year's top wads and the recipient of a Cacoward, and following it up with an amazing level for the Community Chest megawad, B.P.R.D. put out, arguably, two of the best wads of this year.
+All of his maps this year have transcended what traditional maps are for Doom, and even rival modern game add-ons for creativity and originality.
+The music in his maps lends to the surreal nature of them, and the levels themselves are top notch.
+With works like these two, it's no surprise B.P.R.D. is recipient of this year's Mapper of the Year award.

 Did You Know...